Wise Debit Card Review 2025: Fees, Rates and Limits

 • Spend online in foreign currencies

-Is the Wise travel card a good option?
+Is the Wise travel card a good option for spending abroad?

 The Wise card is a good debit card for international travel as it’s been optimised for international features, and with a focus on keeping fees low and your options flexible.
 Here’s how the Wise card can shine as a travel card:

-• The Wise card is secure and not linked to your everyday NZD account
+• The Wise card is secure and not linked to your everyday AUD account

 • You’ll be able to hold 40+ currencies, to convert in advance of spending if you like